-Before we define a common data element, think about how participants might answer the below questions.
-Which questions would lead to a more precisely defined answer?
+Before we define a common data element, think about the data collection scenarios below.

-Did you notice that some of the questions could produce answers in many different formats?
+Did you notice that some scenarios could produce answers in many different formats?
 How would researchers combine data from two studies about alcohol consumption, if one study allowed free text response, and the other provided a list of answers to choose from?
-Similarly, how would researchers harmonize birth dates from two different studies, if one allowed free text responses and one specified a particular date format?
+Similarly, how would researchers harmonize data from a national study if each one used a different data collection instrument?
 It would be difficult, if not impossible.

 This is where common data elements fit in.

 A common data element (CDE) is a standardized, precisely defined question that is paired with a set of specific allowable responses, that is then used systematically across different sites, studies, or clinical trials to ensure consistent data collection.

 In other words, common data elements are developed so that data can be collected in the same way across multiple research studies.
 They are generally structured as a precisely defined question and answer; with the answer having a specified format or set of permissible values.
 They can be grouped into sets to form questionnaires or surveys, case report forms or other instruments.
 Common data elements are defined unambiguously in both human and machine-computable terms.